 - Drying out of the skin / heating air

-- heavy sweating / sports, sauna, warm and humid climate
+- heavy sweating / sport, sauna, warm and humid climate

 - Climate and weather fluctuations in general